fcambus/rrda/README.md

 	systemctl enable rrda

-### FreeBSD rc.d script

-RRDA is bundled with a FreeBSD rc.d script, see: `freebsd/rrda`

-Copy the `freebsd/rrda` file in `/usr/local/etc/rc.d` and the RRDA binary in `/usr/local/sbin`.

-To launch the daemon at startup, add the following line in `/etc/rc.conf`:

-	rrda_enable="YES"

 ## Making Queries

 The following examples assume there is a resolver on localhost listening on port 53.